arthur-vilela/PP4-mood-tracker/README.md

 - Filter Options: mood_type and date for targeted filtering.
 - Display Configuration: Shows user, date, mood_type, and created_at for each entry.

-#### Tests

-The tests ensure the correct functionality of the `Mood` model and its integration with the database.
-This includes validating field constraints, choice-based options, and timestamp generation.

-1. **Model Creation Test**:
-   - Created multiple mood entries for a test user to verify that all fields save and display correctly.
-   - Ensured `created_at` and `updated_at` timestamps were automatically generated.

-2. **Validation Test**:
-   - Confirmed that `mood_type` accepts only predefined choices and rejects invalid inputs.

-3. **Admin Panel Check**:
-   - Verified that the `Mood` model appears in the admin panel with filters, search, and display functionality as configured.

----

 ### Notification Settings Model

 Purpose: Manages user preferences for email notifications, allowing users to toggle reminders for mood logging and specify the notification time.